tobiasdigital/commerce-cif-commercetools/src/customers/README.md

-# CCIF customers services for commercetools
+# CIF REST customers services for commercetools

 This package contains the actions of the `/customers` API endpoints.